kurnyaannn/ourecipe-project/README.md

 - Commit your changes (`git commit -am 'Add some feature'`)
 - Push to the branch (`git push origin my-new-feature`)
 - Create a new Pull Request

+## Disclaimer
+This project is still under Development, still many standard features needs to be added.
+So if you find any kinds of bug just be patient.

 ## License
 As you can see Ouroom is under MIT License